 Are scholarships available?

 Students in the joint program receive scholarships and financial aid through Dominican.
-Academic scholarships are determined upon admission and are renewed for up to four years as long as the student makes satisfactory academic progress.
+Academic scholarships are determined upon admission and are renewed for the duration of the program as long as the student makes satisfactory academic progress.